kenny75557/kenny75557.github.io/_pages/home.md

   - /home.html
 ---

 Hi, I'm Yenhsiang Wang (王彥翔).
-Research Assitant at the [Natural Language Processing Lab](https://nlpnchu.org/) at National Chung Hsing University.
+Currently as Research Assitant at the [Natural Language Processing Lab](https://nlpnchu.org/) at National Chung Hsing University.
 My master's research is advised by Professor [Yao-Chang Fan](https://yfan.nlpnchu.org/).

 My recent research and projects are as follows include Natural Language Processing and Machine Learning, including but not limited to: